nutchanonj/nutchanonj.github.io/pages/11_digital_ic_design/one_bit_serial_adder/one_bit_serial_adder.md

 # One-Bit Serial Adder

-This work is done by me and Makkawan Lohitsiri.
+This work was done by me and Makkawan Lohitsiri.

 ## Section 1: Before Layouting

 This one-bit serial adder is made by using 0.12 μm CMOS technology.
-The logic that we will use are static CMOS logics because it is the most reliable and easy to implement.
+The logic that we will use is static CMOS logic because it is the most reliable and easiest to implement.

-First, the functional circuit is purposed as a behavioral style in Verilog
+First, the functional circuit is proposed as a behavioral style in Verilog.

 ```verilog
 module serial_adder